 - Watch out for scams.
 You will never have to pay a fee to apply for a scholarship.
 If you get to a point in the application where you are required to pay a fee, turn around and run the other direction.
 They should be giving you money, not the other way around.

 - Apply every year.
 It’s never too early or too late to start your scholarship search.
-You can apply for scholarships starting your freshman year all the way through graduate school!
+You can apply for scholarships starting your freshman year of high school (or, in rare cases, even earlier) all the way through graduate school!
 Just because you’re already in college doesn’t mean you should give up on finding money to pay for your education.

 - Remember, small amounts add up.
 Don’t overlook the smaller or local scholarships.
 They generally receive fewer applicants, so you’re more likely to beat out the competition.